And Just Like That: 5 things we spotted in the Sex and the City trailer

 As we hear an attendant ask, "Carrie, party of three?", we can only be reminded that it was once a party of four.
 (Kim Cattrall has opted not to take part in the new series after a long-running feud with Sarah Jessica Parker.)

-To be fair, the show couldn't have ignored the fact that one quarter of the of the original group is missing, and this is a classy way to acknowledge the Samantha in the room.
+To be fair, the show couldn't have ignored the fact that one quarter of the original group is missing, and this is a classy way to acknowledge the Samantha in the room.

 It's like the Spice Girls reunion tour - everybody had a perfectly lovely time with the ones who turned up, but you can't help feeling it would've been nice if Victoria was involved.